Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-The main treatment goal for patients with liver cancer is surgical extirpation of the primary tumor.
-Therefore, the risk grouping depends heavily on factors determined by imaging that are related to safe surgical resection of the tumor, as well as the PRETEXT grouping.
-These imaging findings include the section or sections of the liver that are involved with the tumor and additional findings, termed annotation factors, that impact surgical decision making and prognosis.
+A main treatment goal for children and adolescents with liver cancer is surgical extirpation of the primary tumor.
+Risk grouping depends heavily on factors determined by imaging that are related to safe surgical resection of the tumor, as well as the PRETEXT grouping.
+These imaging findings include the section or sections of the liver that are involved with the tumor and additional findings, called annotation factors, that impact surgical decision making and prognosis.

-Risk stratification of children with hepatoblastoma depends on the use of high-quality, cross-sectional imaging.
-Three-phase computed tomography scanning (noncontrast, arterial, and venous) or magnetic resonance imaging (MRI) with contrast agents are used for imaging.
+Risk stratification of children and adolescents with liver cancer involves the use of high-quality, cross-sectional imaging.
+Three-phase computed tomography scanning (noncontrast, arterial, and venous) or magnetic resonance imaging (MRI) with contrast agents are used.
 MRI with gadoxetate disodium, a gadolinium-based agent that is preferentially taken up and excreted by hepatocytes, is being used with increased frequency and may improve detection of multifocal disease.[

 PRETEXT and POSTTEXT Group Definitions